overleaf/overleaf/README.md

 The available configuration parameters are:

 * `SHARELATEX_SITE_URL`: Where your instance of ShareLaTeX is publically available.
-This is used in public links, and when connecting over websockets, so much be configured correctly!
+This is used in public links, and when connecting over websockets, so must be configured correctly!
 * `SHARELATEX_ADMIN_EMAIL`: The email address where users can reach the person who runs the site.
 * `SHARELATEX_APP_NAME`: The name to display when talking about the running app.
 Defaults to 'ShareLaTex (Community Edition)'.